cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 ### Reserved seating at the front

 Have some reserved seating at the front for deaf and hard of hearing attendees.
-Many rely on lipreading, so you want to be sure they can see the speakers well.
+Many rely on lip-reading, so you want to be sure they can see the speakers well.

 ### Sign language interpreters